gcvarela21/google-book-search/README.md

 ## Installation

-There is no installation required if you wish to access this app as is from the [deployed site on Heroku](https://underrated-moviedb.herokuapp.com/).
+There is no installation required if you wish to access this app as is from the [deployed site on Heroku](https://book-save-list.herokuapp.com/).

-For local installation [Node.js](https://nodejs.org/en/) needs to be installed as well as [MySQL and MySQl Workbench](https://www.mysql.com/products/workbench/).
+For local installation [Node.js](https://nodejs.org/en/) needs to be installed as well as [Mongo DB](https://www.mongodb.com/).

 Please clone or download the project folder.
 And create a new database in Workbench called "crtierion":